Siege of Daman (1581)

-The Siege of Daman in 1581 was a military engagement between Portuguese forces and those of the Mughal Empire in the city of Daman, in India.
+The siege of Daman in 1581 was a military engagement between Portuguese forces and those of the Shah of Gujarat in the city of Daman, in India.
 A Mughal army engaged the Portuguese in an attempt to set up a siege, but was forced to withdraw.

 Context

 In 1571, the Mughals conquered the Gujarat Sultanate, bringing them to the border of Portuguese territories around Diu, Daman and Bassein.
 In 1580, Diogo Lopes Coutinho de Santarém at the head of a force of eight ships had a village near Surat burned, after its garrison had killed six Portuguese who had gone ashore.
-At the request of the Mughal governor of Surat Caliche Mahamed, the Mughal governor of Bharuch Qutub ud-Din Khan (Cutubidicam in Portuguese) joined forces into an army of 15,000 men, elephants and a cannon to attack Daman.
+At the request of the Mughal governor of Surat Caliche Mahamed, the Mughal governor of Bharuch Qutub ud-Din Khan (Cutubidicam in Portuguese) joined forces into an army of 15,000 men, war elephants and a cannon to attack Daman.